When Can An Educational Assessment Be Helpful?

 - Assessing for giftedness/high IQ.
 This is often requested when applying for schools or Universities abroad.

-At The Edinburgh Practice, we specialise in individual and combined assessments for the following specific learning difficulties:
+At The Edinburgh Practice, we specialise in individual and combined assessments for the following specific learning difficulties for children and young people aged 8 years and above:

 Our highly specialist Educational Psychologists offer a comprehensive assessment which enables you to seek the support you or your child requires at school or in a further education establishment.
 This knowledge helps to generate suitable recommendations for teachers, parents and other professionals that can support the identified learning needs of school aged children, teenagers and young adults.